 Bupa offers affordable health cover for singles, couples and families alike.
 They offer a range of benefits, but there are some limitations to their cover.

 What hospital plans does Bupa have?

-Bupa has three levels of cover available:
+Bupa has five levels of cover available:

 Benefits available with each plan